guotong1988/guotong1988.github.io/research/_posts/learning-of-learning-procedures.md

 #### Add New Data To Existing Tasks

-The core idea of updating the datasets is: The learning of a existing task equals to updating its training datasets.
+The core idea of updating the datasets is: The learning of an existing DL task is to update its training datasets.

 ![table2](/assets/png/llp/table2.png)